SaiSindhuja197/mslearn-fabric/Instructions/Labs/01-apache-spark.md

    df_spark.show()
     ```

-1. Run the code and observe that it returns a Spark dataframe containing the yearly revenue.
+1. **Run** the code and observe that it returns a Spark DataFrame displaying the total revenue aggregated by year.

     ![](./Images2/1/t8-11.png)

-1. To visualize the data as a chart, we'll start by using the **matplotlib** Python library.
-This library is the core plotting library on which many others are based, and provides a great deal of flexibility in creating charts.
+1. TTo visualize the data as a chart, we will use the **matplotlib** Python library.
+As a foundational plotting library in Python, matplotlib offers extensive flexibility and control for creating high-quality, customized visualizations.

-1. Add a new code cell to the notebook, and add the following code to it:
+1. Add a new code cell to the notebook and enter the following code:

     ```Python
    from matplotlib import pyplot as plt